davidselassie/clojure-gameoflife/README.md

 # gameoflife

-An annotated implementation of the Game of Life example from Clojure Programming by Kmerick, Carper, and Grand.
+An annotated implementation of the Game of Life example from Clojure Programming by Emerick, Carper, and Grand.

 ## Usage